thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 The `cookie-session` is a piece of middleware that is useful for storing, reading and signing sessions and storing them in a cookie. the library modifies the req object providing the following properties:

 * `req.session` represents the session stored in the cookie.
-* `req.sessionOptions` represents the settings of the session.

 *Note:* The cookie is marked as `HttpOnly`, which means that the cookie can only be set over HTTP and HTTPS.
 It also means you cannot access cookies in JavaScript on the browser using `document.cookie`.
 If there is any user information, you'd like the client to use, another cookie that's accessible needs to be set.